 Though community college is very different from a traditional four-year university in many ways, in many ways it is very much the same.
 The choices you make early in your community college career can influence the rest of your life, so take the time to educate and prepare yourself before you set foot on campus for the first time.
 To help you make your community college education as valuable and successful as possible, keep these top ten tips in mind:

 1. Take advantage of financial aid.

 The sooner you apply for financial aid, the better.
 Community college is usually more affordable than traditional four-year colleges, but it can still be expensive.
 Research independent scholarship options and apply for student loans as well.
-You’ll want to fill out your FAFSA as early in the year as possible so you can get an idea for how much aid you qualify for.
+You’ll want to fill out your FAFSA as early in the year as possible so you can get an idea of how much aid you qualify for.